robarto/mobile-sensebox/klimabox/README.md

 It's based on
 - Arduino Mega (Arduino Uno should work to, just use SoftwareSerial for the SDS011)
 - Dragino LoRa- & GPS-Shield
 - SD-card reader (I used the one on the senseBox-Shield.
-Any other one should work as well, change the `SD_PIN` in `config.h`)
+Any other one should work as well, change the `SD_PIN`)
 - Novafit SDS011 particulate matter sensor
 - HDC1008 temp- & humidity sensor
 - Adafruit Powerboost 1000C incl.
 6600mAh Battery